brandonyuanCS/rerouted/backend/README.md

 # Rerouted backend

-The backend is a FastAPI service that loads deterministic airline-operation fixtures, exposes them to the manager dashboard, and runs parallel tabu-search jobs for crew recovery.
+The backend is a FastAPI service that loads deterministic airline-operation fixtures, exposes them to the manager dashboard, and orchestrates parallel tabu-search jobs for crew recovery.
+AWS Lambda is the primary deployment path;
+a local process-pool runtime provides development parity and fallback compute.

 ## Run locally